 The output images or videos can be found under the “.\yolov5\runs\detect\exp\” directory.

-Training a YOLOv5 Model and Convert to TensorFlow Model
+Training a YOLOv5 Model

-To train a YOLOv5 model and convert it to a TensorFlow model, we first need to prepare our data.
+To train a YOLOv5 model, we first need to prepare our data.
 This typically involves splitting our data into training and validation sets and possibly also creating a test set for evaluating the final model.
-We will also need to convert our data into a suitable format for training, such as TensorFlow's TFRecord format.
+We will also need to convert our data into a suitable format for training.

-Roboflow has a great article on how to do this, which can be found here: <INCLUDE LINK>.
-For this example, we will use a premade dataset of football (soccer) players found here: <https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/2>.
+Roboflow has a great article on how to do this, which can be found here For this example, we will use a premade dataset of football (soccer) players found here: <https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/2>.
 This example uses a YoloV5 in PyTorch annotation format.